Priyamudan

-Priyamudan is a 1998 Indian Tamil-language psychological romantic thriller film directed by Vincent Selva.
-The film stars Vijay and Kausalya, with Sujith Sagar, Jai Ganesh and Nassar in supporting roles.
+Priyamudan is a 1998 Indian Tamil-language psychological romantic thriller film directed by Vincent Selva in his directional debut.
+The film stars Vijay and Kausalya in the lead roles, with Sujith Sagar, Jai Ganesh and Nassar in supporting roles.
 It focuses on a young businessman, who is of a hyper-possessive nature and therefore he tries to achieve whatever he desires using any means.

 Priyamudan was released on 13 June 1998 and became a commercial success, running for more than 100 days in theatres.
 It was remade as Preminche Manasu in Telugu in 1999, as Nata in Kannada in 2002 and as Deewana Main Deewana in Hindi in 2013.

 Plot

 Vasanth is a son of a wealthy businessman from Chennai and grows up with a possessive attitude.
 In a gift shop, he breaks a gift which he likes only because it had already been bought by someone else.
 He pays the owner to cover the damages but responds that if he cannot get it, nobody can.
 He happens to visit Rajasthan, where he meets Priya and it is love at first sight for Vasanth.
 Priya is injured in an accident, and Vasanth's friend Vasanth Kumar rescues her by donating blood.
 Being unconscious, Priya does not know the face of her saviour, only the name "Vasanth Kumar".

 After she recovers, Priya comes to Chennai to meet Vasanth Kumar and stays in her uncle's house.
 However, Vasanth, who needs her at any cost, pretends to be Vasanth Kumar and makes advantage of her soft corner.
 He also manages to hide her from Vasanth Kumar.
 One day, Priya and Vasanth go to Sathyam Theatre to enjoy a noon show together, but he unknowingly learns that Priya and Vasanth Kumar already know each other.
 He gets angry and breaks the ice creams brought for them.

 One day, Vasanth Kumar learns about Priya's and Vasanth's affair and greets them.
 Priya's father Rangarajan also learns about the affair but not about the possessive Vasanth.
 Vasanth and Priya go to Jaipur from Chennai to meet Rangarajan.
 While Priya is away from the home for a small work, Vasanth meets Rangarajan and admits the truth to him, but he refuses.
 Angered by his action, Vasanth kills him but later realises his mistake.
 CBI officers Lawrence and Gopal begin to investigate the murder case.